huggingface/datasets/datasets/tedlium/README.md

 ### Dataset Summary

 The TED-LIUM corpus is English-language TED talks, with transcriptions, sampled at 16kHz.
-It contains about 118 hours of speech.
+The three releases of the corpus range from 118 to 452 hours of transcribed speech data.

 ### Example